 Selling is moving someone to make a change.
 It's a human instinct that's been with us since before we made fire.
 At it's core, it's about how people make decisions more than it is about new techniques.
 Baseline Selling taps into this fundamental quality of selling.
 The baseball visual is merely a way to remember the key concepts.
 If you're visual and you learn from books, there's enough information here to catapult you to the elite 6% of sales people who really get it.

 Just Listen by Mark Goulston

-It's supposed to be a book about psychology, but to me, it's really a book about a key part of Baseline Selling - building the rapport and trust required to truly move people.
-If Baseline Selling is the fundamental sales book, Just Listen dives deep into the basepath between first and second and shows you not only how it's done, but why it works.
-When you finish this book, you'll understand the reasoning behind much of Baseline Selling and you'll also solve your relationship problems, improve your parenting skills, and develop a healthy and productive work environment.
+It's supposed to be a book about psychology, but it provides insight into a fundamental concept of Baseline Selling - building the rapport and trust required to truly move people.
+If Baseline Selling is the fundamental sales book, Just Listen dives deep into the basepath between first and second base and shows you not only how it's done, but why it works.
+When you finish this book, you'll understand the reasoning behind much of Baseline Selling and as a bonus, you'll also solve your relationship problems, improve your parenting skills, and develop a healthy and productive work environment.
 There's probably some world peace in there too because it's almost that good.

 Thinking Fast and Slow by Daniel Kahneman